smic29/planner_app/README.md

   - Currently only working for sign in and sign out.
 - [ ] Find a way to post a patch request after checking a checkbox.
 - [ ] Feature to display task for today, tomorrow, or next week.
-- [ ] Category updates will reset the active category button
-  - Might want to reference accordion for fix.
 - [ ] Updates on task will broadcast replace and already open accordion.
   - Review the controller or just sign this off as a feature. omegalul